Consensys/docs-gha/spelling/README.md

 If API specs are managed as YAML files, need to test whether Vale can handle linting YAMLs.

-## Testing Vale Here

-This heading should trigger warning for non-compliance with sentence case.
-Metamask should upset Vale too.

 ## ToDo

+### Incorporate project-words.txt from repos
+[x] Besu
+[x] Teku

 ### Overrides

 Attempted to overcome false positives with:

-1. /styles/ignore which references the Consensys-common/ignore.txt text file (which should override Vale.Spelling)
+1. /styles/ignore which references the Consensys-common/ignore.txt text file
-2. With styles/Consensys/Overridesyaml which is a dummy extend of "existence" to allow use of an exceptions list {I am not convinced this is working and its not a ssot method as it will need to repeat the ignore items for Vale.Spelling}
+2. With styles/Consensys/ProjectWords.yml which is a dummy extend of "existence" to allow use of an exceptions list